Zambia: First Bantu settlement

 The first Bantu communities in Zambia were highly self-sufficient.
 Early European missionaries who settled in Southern Zambia noted the independence of these Bantu societies.
 One of these missionaries noted:

 "[If] weapons for war, hunting, and domestic purposes are needed, the [Tonga] man goes to the hills and digs until he finds the iron ore.
 He smelts it and with the iron thus obtained makes axes, hoes, and other useful implements.
 He burns wood and makes charcoal for his forge.
 His bellows are made from the skins of animals and the pipes are clay tile, and the anvil and hammers are also pieces of the iron he has obtained.
 He moulds, welds, shapes, and performs all the work of the ordinary blacksmith".

-These early Bantu settlers also participated in the trade at the site Ingombe Ilede (which translates to sleeping cow in Tonga because the fallen baobab tree appears to resemble a cow) in Southern Zambia.
-At this trading site, they met numerous Kalanga/Shona traders from Great Zimbabwe and Swahili traders from the East African Swahili coast.
-Ingombe Ilede was one of the most important trading posts for rulers of Great Zimbabwe, others being the Swahili port cities such as Sofala.

-The goods traded at Ingombe Ilede included fabrics, beads, gold, and bangles.
-Some of these items came from what is today southern Democratic Republic of Congo and Kilwa Kisiwani while others came from as far away as India, China and the Arab world.
+Goods traded at the major trading hub of Ingombe Ilede included fabrics, beads, gold, and bangles.
+The site itself is located at the confluence of the Zambezi and Lusitu rivers, making it ideal for long-distance trade.
+Denizens imported items from what is today southern Democratic Republic of Congo and Kilwa Kisiwani while others came from as far away as India, China and the Arab world.
 The African traders were later joined by the Portuguese in the 16th century.

-The decline of Great Zimbabwe, due to increasing trade competition from other Kalanga/Shona kingdoms like Khami and Mutapa, spelt the end of Ingombe Ilede.

 Second Bantu settlement

 The second mass settlement of Bantu people into Zambia was of people groups that are believed to have taken the western route of the Bantu migration through the Congo Basin.
-These Bantu people spent the majority of their existence in what is today the Democratic Republic of Congo and are ancestors of the majority of modern Zambians.
+These Bantu people spent the majority of their existence in what is later the Democratic Republic of Congo.

-While there is some evidence that the Bemba people might have an ancient connection to the Kongo Kingdom through Kongo people ruler, Mwene Kongo VIII Mvemba, this is not well documented.